LimeChain/etherlime/README.md

 - `JSONRPCDeployer(privateKey, nodeUrl, defaultOverrides)` - given private key to the deployment wallet, the url to the node you are trying to connect (local or remote) and default deployment settings for `gasPrice` and `gasLimit` it exposes you a deployer object.

+- `EtherlimeGanacheDeployer(privateKey, nodeUrl, defaultOverrides)` - given private key to the deployment wallet, the url to the node you are trying to connect (local or remote) and default deployment settings for `gasPrice` and `gasLimit` it exposes you a deployer object.

 All deployers share the same base functionality: